MagerlinC/FullstackTemplate/README.md

 This template contains the following core elements:

 - `/abstractions` contains shared types and interfaces used to define the API between the frontend and the backend applications
-  - `abstractions` defines interfaces for the backend controllers to implement, as well as request, response and DTO types used by both backend and frontend
+  - `/abstractions` defines interfaces for the backend controllers to implement, as well as request, response and DTO types used by both backend and frontend
-- `/frontend` contains the NextJS frontend application written in React
+- `/frontend` contains the NextJS frontend application written in React.
+It uses ReactQuery and fetch to fetch data from the backend
 - `/backend` contains the NestJS API, which uses TypeORM in conjunction with a Postgres DB
   - This includes the TypeORM entities, whose types are not exposed outside the backend